zachwill/blog/content/posts/2022-01-18-fractions.md

 ---

 > **In everyday speech, the use of _half_ long predated
 > the other fractions**.
-This is the earliest entry in the Oxford English Dictionary,
+This is the earliest entry in the Oxford English Dictionary
-> from the year 835:
+> (from year 835):
 >
-> > Charter in Old Eng.
-Texts 447, & him man selle an half swulung an ciollan dene.
+> > Him man selle an half swulung an ciollan dene.
 >
-> The earliest reference to _third_ as a fraction (as opposed to an ordinal number) is from half a millennium later: 1384.
+> **The earliest reference to _third_ as a fraction is from half a millennium later:** year 1384.

 &mdash; [Stack Exchange](https://english.stackexchange.com/questions/321107/why-is-it-half-and-not-second/321109)